aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/highlight/_index.md

 title: Working with GridJs Highlight feature
 type: docs
 weight: 250
-url: /net/aspose-cells-gridjs/highlight/
+url: /python-net/aspose-cells-gridjs/highlight/
 description: This article describes how to use GridJs to highlight on cell text, cell ranges ,shapes and pictures.
-keywords: highlight, highlight spreadsheet,redaction,remarks
+keywords: highlight, highlight spreadsheet,redaction,remarks,excel,comment
 ---

 # Working with GridJs Highlight feature